 What Is a Driver?

-Whenever you connect new hardware (any physical device: printers, keyboards, speakers, etc.) to your computer, driver software installs to help the device communicate and interface properly with your computer.
+Whenever you connect new hardware or components to your computer, driver software installs to help the device communicate and interface properly with your PC.
 For example, every time you plug in a new USB drive, you see a quick notice that your computer is installing the driver.
 Once the driver is installed, you can access the information on the drive and save files to it.
-Without that driver, your computer can’t detect the USB drive and has no way of knowing what to do with it, making it nothing more than a small piece of plastic and metal sticking out of your computer.
+Without that driver, your computer can’t detect the USB drive and has no way of knowing what to do with it, making it nothing more than a small piece of plastic and metal sticking out of your system.